android/ndk-samples/audio-echo/README.md

 The sample demos how to use OpenSL ES to create a player and recorder in Android Fast Audio Path, and connect them to loopback audio.
 On most android devices, there is a optimized audio path that is tuned up for low latency purpose.
 The sample creates player/recorder to work in this highly optimized audio path(sometimes called native audio path, [low latency path](http://stackoverflow.com/questions/14842803/low-latency-audio-playback-on-android?rq=1), or fast audio path).
 The application is validated against the following configurations:
   *   Android L    AndroidOne
   *   Android M    Nexus 5, Nexus 9

-This sample uses the new Android Studio with CMake support.
+This sample uses the new Android Studio with CMake support, and shows how to use shared stl lib with android studio version 2.2.0, see CMakeLists.txt for details

 Pre-requisites
 --------------